Legal Insurance in Germany: Helping You Know Your Rights

 Usually, it is advisable to have a deductible (“Selbstbeteiligung”) agreed upon in your contract.
 The amount depends on your coverage and can range from 150 € up to 1.000 €.

-In case you win your legal case and a judge orders that your costs have to be covered by the opposing side you generally will get a refund on your deductible.
+In case you win your legal case and a judge orders that your costs have to be covered by the opposing side, you will generally get a refund on your deductible.

 Our recommendation for a combination of private legal insurance